milanowicz/MACOUI2MySQL/README.md

 ============

 * Create MySQL table for data with the CreateTable.sql script
-* Change the settings from Python script
+* Change the Python script setting to yours
-* python MACOUI2MySQL.py
+* $ python MACOUI2MySQL.py